WWitman/swagger-node-slack/README-blog2.md

 ### Edit the controller

-Finally, let's add that WebHook URL to the `swagger` controller.
+Finally, let's add that WebHook URL to the `ticker.js` controller file.

 1. Open the file `swagger-node-slack/api/controllers/ticker.js` in a text editor.